Parallel Mapper: Experimentations

 The sequential Mapper algorithm relies on $3$ inputs: the data $X$, the scalar function $f:X \longrightarrow [a,b]$ and the choice of cover $\mathcal{U}$ of $[a,b]$.
 The existing publicly available Mapper implementations, see for instance \cite{mullner2013python}, do not satisfy the level of control that we require for the cover choice and so we relied on our own Mapper implementation.
 The clustering algorithm that we used to specify the Mapper nodes is a modified version of the DBSCAN \cite{calinski1974dendrite}.

-Using our implementation on the data given in Table \ref{wrap-tab:1} we obtained a minimum speedup of 2.41, a maximum one of 3.35 and an average speedup of 2.95 on 4 cores.
-This gives $73\% $ average parallel efficiency.
-This is detailed in Figure \ref{speedup}.
-The figure shows the results of distributed Mapper speedup obtained using our experiments.
+Using parallel Mapper on the data given in Table \ref{wrap-tab:1}, we obtained a remarkable speed up that can be $4$ times faster, compared with the sequential Mapper.
+Figure \ref{speedup}, shows the speedup results of parallel Mapper that are obtained using our experiments.
 The $x$-axis represents the number of processes while the $y$-axis shows the speedup.
 It is clear from the figure that the curves are increasing in a monotonic fashion as we increase the number of processes.
-Moreover, the experimental results matches the theoretical calculations that appears in Table \ref{table:1}.
+Indeed, at the beginning the speed up increases significantly as we increase the number of processes.
+However, at some point (when we use more than 10 processes), we increase the number of processes to 30 processes and the speedup does not show significant improvement.